 - Overclocking = higher frequency (and often higher voltage) → more performance, more heat

-By shaving off some excess voltage–let’s say, just 0.1V– can you see noticeable drops in CPU temperature under load.
-Less heat means sustained performance and less fan screaming whenever you open Chrome :)
+By shaving off some excess voltage (let’s say, just 0.1V), you can see noticeable drops in CPU temperature under load.
+Less heat means sustained performance and lower fan noise under load.

 Is undervolting safe?